cococo2000/Web3Bench/README.md

     - The result files for the benchmark

 ### Parsing results
-- script/parse-res.py
+- script/parse-localresults.py
-    - The script for parsing the result files and generating the summary file in csv format
+    - The script for parsing the local result files and generating the summary file in csv format
     - Edit the head of the script to change the path of the results you want to parse
         - data = "": the path will be "results/"
         - data = "???" (not empty): the path will be "results/???"
     - Usage:
         ```bash
         cd script
-        python3 parse-res.py
+        python3 parse-localresults.py
         ```
-- script/import-res2db.py
+- script/import-res2db-parse.py
-    - The script for importing the result files into the database
+    - The script for importing the result files into the database and parsing the results
         - All the result files in csv format will be imported into the table **res_table** in the database you specified in the script
         - The table **res_table** will be created if it does not exist
             ```sql